DSharpPlus/DSharpPlus/docs/faq.md

 As mentioned in the [preamble](xref:preamble), the Mono runtime is inherently unstable and has numerous flaws.<br/>
 Because of this we do not support Mono in any way, nor will we support any other projects which use it.

-Instead, we recommend using the latest LTS release of [.NET Core](https://dotnet.microsoft.com/download).
+Instead, we recommend using either the latest LTS release or most recent stable version of [.NET Core](https://dotnet.microsoft.com/download).

 ### Connecting to a voice channel with VoiceNext will either hang or throw an exception.
 To troubleshoot, please ensure that:

 * You are using the latest version of DSharpPlus.
 * You have properly enabled VoiceNext with your instance of `DiscordClient`.
+* You are *not* using VoiceNext in an event handler.
 * You have [opus and libsodium](xref:voicenext_prerequisites) available in your target environment.